bdromard/python-projects/README.md

   <li>day-25-csv-weather: Introduction to CSV files manipulation with the library Pandas. </li>
   <li>day-27: Introduction to the Tkinter GUI library.
 Miles / kilometers converters ; testing different Tkinter widgets.</li>
   <li>flash-card-project-start: Application for English words memorizing, through the use of flash cards.
 Libraries: Tkinter, Pandas.</li>
+  <li>habit_tracker: Exercize on HTTP POST, PUT and DELETE requests with the Pixela API, a website for habit tracking.
+Creating an account, a graph, sending & deleting data through the API.</li>
   <li>mastermind: Weekly exercize from Ada Tech School, made in Python.
 Recreation of the game Mastermind.</li>
   <li>password-manager-start: Application for managing passwords, with a password generating module.
 Libraries: Tkinter, json.</li>
   <li>pomodoro: Application for time management, using the Pomodoro technique for better focus.
 Library: Tkinter.</li>